-- > A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved - > A note of any action taken, decisions reached and the outcome
+- > A clear and comprehensive summary of the concern - > Details of how the concern was followed up and resolved - A note of any action taken, decisions reached and the outcome

-Concerns and referrals will be kept in a separate child protection file for each child.

-Any non-confidential records will be readily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them.

-Safeguarding records relating to individual children will be retained for a reasonable period of time after they have left the school.
+In line with GDPR regulations and BWSP expectations:

-Safeguarding records which contain information about allegations of sexual abuse will be retained for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry.

-If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file.
+- > Child protection reports or disclosures should be stored in a separate area of the pupil record or in a separate linked file. - Concerns and referrals will be kept in a separate child protection file for each child. - Any non-confidential records will be readily accessible and available.
+Confidential information and records will be held securely and only available to those who have a right or professional need to see them. - Schools will not keep more personal information on file than is absolutely necessary (until the child has left the school - for primary schools; for 25 years from the child's date of birth - for the school where the child completes their compulsory education - ➤ If a child for whom the school has, or has had, safeguarding concerns moves to another school, the DSL will ensure that their child protection file is forwarded as soon as possible, securely, and separately from the main pupil file.

-To allow the new school/college to have support in place when the child arrives, this should be within:
+To allow the new school to have support in place when the child arrives, this should be within: